miladvh/miladvh.github.io/_posts/2021-09-22-metadatos.md

     <dc:source>
         University of Miami Libraries Digital Collections
     </dc:source>
+    This is the eleventh line.
     <dc:language>
         SPA
     </dc:language>
+    This is the twelfth line.
     <dc:coverage>
         1898-1936
     </dc:coverage>
     <dc:coverage>
         España
     </dc:coverage>
+    This is the thirteenth line.
     <dc:rights>
         Dominio público
     </dc:rights>